lucasmfaria/image_classifier/README.md

 # Image Classifier

-> Convolutional Neural Network for image classification (binary or multiclass).
-Uses transfer learning with pre-trained
-> VGG16 model.
-Tested with python 3.9.
+Need to train **your own** Image Classifier, with **your own dataset**, but don't know how to?
+Or maybe you know how to do it, but don't want to worry about neural network implementation details?
+Ok, this is your place.

+The code is built to train a **ConvNet (Convolutional Neural Network) based image classifier**.
+Probably you won't need to change parameters, but even if you need to (because the classifier didn't get a good score) they are easy to change.

+The code covers image classification for **binary or multiclass problems**.
+It uses **transfer learning** with pre-trained **VGG16** model.
+Tested with python 3.9 (so far).

 ## 💻 Prerequisites